kauansr/Portfolio/README.md

-# Portifolio
+# Portfolio
-- Isso e meu portifolio em Pt-br e em En.
+- My portfolio in Brazilian portuguese and English.

-## Tecnologias usadas
+## Stack used
 - HTML, CSS, JavaScript.